Joseph Ernest Atkins: Murders, trial, and execution

 On December 31, 1969, Joseph and Charles Atkins, 23, were visiting a friend's house when the two got into a fight.
-Angry, he left the house and went back to his adoptive father's house, which was several miles away.
-There, Joseph got a shotgun, returned to his friend's house, and fatally shot Charles.
-As he left his friend's house, Joseph then shot out the windows.
+Joseph went back to his adoptive father's house, several miles away.
+He retrieved a shotgun, returned to the friend's house, and fatally shot Charles then shot out the windows.

 Joseph was indicted for murder in March 1970.
-Attorneys for both sides agreed to a guilty plea for manslaughter.
-On May 28, 1970, Joseph appeared before a judge, who asked him to tell the court his version of what happened.
-Joseph replied "he [Charles] reached back like this in his back pocket where he had his gun, and I was scared he was going to shoot."
+Attorneys for both sides agreed to a guilty plea of manslaughter.
+On May 28, 1970, Joseph appeared before a judge, and said that "he [Charles] reached back like this in his back pocket where he had his gun, and I was scared he was going to shoot."
 The judge said he could not accept Joseph's guilty plea if he was claiming to have acted in self-defense.
 The plea deal fell through and the case went to trial.
 The jury rejected Joseph's claim of self-defense and he was found guilty of murder.
-After they recommended mercy, he was sentenced to life in prison.
-After Benjamin Atkins pleaded for his adoptive son's release, Joseph was paroled on March 14, 1980.
-He returned to North Charleston to live in half of a duplex owned by his father.
-He worked several jobs, had alcoholism problems, and lived with his girlfriend, Linda Walters.
+They recommended mercy and he was sentenced to life in prison.
+Benjamin Atkins pleaded for his adoptive son's release and he was paroled on March 14, 1980.
+He returned to North Charleston to live with his girlfriend, Linda Walters, in half of a duplex owned by his father.
+He worked several jobs and had alcoholism problems.
 In the spring of 1985, Aaron Polite, his wife, Fatha Patterson, and their 13-year-old daughter, Karen Patterson, moved into the duplex.
-Despite being neighbors, Joseph barely interacted with them.
+Joseph barely interacted with them.